 Where can you get a steroid injection?

-At Easy Orthopedics we can give steroid injections to the shoulder, elbow, wrist, hand, greater trochanteric bursa, knee, ankle, and foot.
-Steroid injections into the SI joint, spine, and hip joint require x-ray or ultrasound imaging.
-If you are in need of a steroid injection to the SI joint, spine, or hip joint we know great pain management doctors in Colorado Springs who we can refer you to.
+At Easy Orthopedics we can give steroid injections to the shoulder, elbow, wrist, hand, SI joint, greater trochanteric bursa, hip, knee, ankle, and foot.
+Steroid injections into the SI joint, and hip joint require ultrasound imaging which we have available.
+If you are in need of a steroid injection to the spine, we know great pain management doctors in Colorado Springs who we can refer you to.

 How long does a steroid injection last?